Secretary of the Senate

 The Florida Senate Handbook for Kids (PDF) contains facts about the Legislature and games and puzzles designed to help students learn.

 The Senate Journal is the official record of proceedings in the Florida Senate.
 Based upon the daily order of business set by Senate rule, the content of the journal is also governed by constitutional and statutory requirements.
 First reading of bills by publication of title, amendments to bills, reports of committees, executive appointments and suspensions, communications from the Governor, messages from the House of Representatives, and votes taken are a few of the elements that must be included in the journal.

 Journals are prepared and published daily when the Legislature is in session.
 A copy of a daily journal is available for pickup in the Senate Services Center.
 When the session ends, the daily journals are electronically compiled and published in a bound volume.
 Copies of the bound journals are distributed to all members of the Senate, the Attorney General, the Supreme Court, certain legislative offices, and the State Library.
 Distribution is made to various library depositories around the state and to the Library of Congress, and may also be purchased by private individuals at cost.
-Editions of bound journals are available from the 1998 session forward on the Internet.
-Archives of previous journals are available at archive .flsenate.gov.
+Editions of bound journals from 1839 to the present are available on the Internet.

 Copies of roll call votes, taken electronically, on questions considered on the chamber floor, are available to the public, either on the Internet or from the Senate Services Center.